adobe/adobe-changelog-generator/README.md

 Directives used for modifying/transforming value.

 ##### Multiple directives:
-Application allows use multiple directives on single data item.
+The application allows using multiple directives on a single data item.
 Directives will be applied from left to right.

 **Example:**  `{{namespace|namespace_format:short|capitalize}}`
 Firstly will be applied `namespace_format` directive and `capitalize` next

 ##### Directives list:
-* `namespace_format` - change view format of namespaces.
+* `namespace_format` - define view format of namespaces.
     * **Format:** `{{<namespace>|namespace_format:<option>}}`
     * **Options:**
         * Short
         * Long
-* `date_format` - change view format of date.
+* `date_format` - define view format of date.
 Allowed to any date values.
     * **Format:** `{{<created_at>|date_format:<option>}}`
     * **Options:** Any datetime format
 * `capitalize` - Transform first letter in passed string.
 Allowed to any string values.
     * **Format:** `{{<namespace>|capitalize}}`

 #### Template repeat directives
-Template repeat directives works like template directives but on repeats level.
+Template repeat directives work like template directives but on repeat levels.

 ##### Repeat directives list:
 * `scope_content` - system directive.
-The directive add invisible scope tags to output file.
+The directive adds invisible scope tags to the output file.
-This invisible scope tags used for output file parsing that is **required** in case when [strategy config option](#config options) is merge.
+These invisible scope tags are used for output file parsing that is **required** when [strategy config option](#config options) is merged.

 # Extensibility and customization
 #### Custom template
 Application supports custom templates, for that you need:

 * Create new `<custom_name>.md` file in `src/templates` folder.
-* Declare custom template uses `template repeats`, `template tags`, `template directives`.
+* Declare custom template using `template repeats`, `template tags`, `template directives`.
 * Set your custom template name to `output.template` config option.

 #### Custom template directive